News

 1920, Sophie Taeuber-Arp with Dada head. ©Nic Aluf

 All original artworks are held in the archives at the Fondation Arp, just outside Paris.
-Christopher Farr will produce one hand knotted rug ‘Etude Ligne, 1941’ from Taeuber-Arp’s last series of works, and for CF Editions, one hand tufted rug ‘Aubette 58’, from an original artwork made for Cafe de l’Aubette in 1926-27, an interiors project completed – without hierarchy – with her husband Hans-Jean Arp and Theo van Doesburg, founder of De Stijl.
-Each rug will be numbered and delivered with a signed certificate of authenticity, much like a limited edition work of art.
+Christopher Farr will show one hand knotted rug ‘Etude Ligne, 1941’ from Taeuber-Arp’s last series of works, and for CF Editions, one hand tufted rug ‘Aubette Study’, from an original artwork made for Cafe de l’Aubette in 1926-27, an interiors project completed – without hierarchy – with her husband Hans-Jean Arp and Theo van Doesburg, founder of De Stijl.

 Sophie Taeuber-Arp (1889–1943), textile designer, architect, illustrator, sculptor, abstract artist, teacher, and magazine editor, refused to be confined to one discipline and pushed the boundaries between applied and fine arts.
 She was central to the pre-WWII European art scene, and a close follower of the Dada movement.
 Her Dada abstracted sculpted head proved to be an iconic image of her production, and the way she builds bridges between all artistic techniques.